Chart Color Schemes

 Infrastructure

-East Bunbury has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+East Bunbury has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that may impact this region.
-Notable projects include Glen Iris Village, Frank Buswell Foreshore Redevelopment, Withers Renewal Program, and Parade Hotel Carpark Development.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect a region's performance.
+AreaSearch has identified nine projects expected to impact the area.
+Notable ones are Glen Iris Village, Frank Buswell Foreshore Redevelopment, Withers Renewal Program, and Parade Hotel Carpark Development.
+The following list outlines those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.